 In general, the price for which an increase will be postulated will be whatever is considered to be the price of the product at the stage of the industry being examined.
 In attempting to determine objectively the effect of a "small but significant and nontransitory" increase in price, the Agency, in most contexts, will use a price increase of five percent lasting for the foreseeable future.
-However, what constitutes a "small but significant and nontransitory" increase in price will depend on the nature of the industry, and the Agency at times may use a price increase that is larger or smaller than five percent.
+However, what constitutes a "small but significant and nontransitory" increase in price industry, and the Agency at times may use a price increase that is larger or smaller than five percent.